wp-plugins/wp-symposium-toolbar/readme.txt

 * WP Symposium Friends icon: IcoMoon
 * WP Symposium Mail icon: Font Awesome
 * WP Symposium icon: by Louis at [Central Geek](http://centralgeek.com)
-* Social icons from: IcoMoon (Lightweight, Rounded Corners, Plain Circles alternate), Entypo (Plain Circles), Typicons (Lightweight, Rings)
+* Share icons from: IcoMoon (Lightweight, Rounded Corners, Plain Circles variant), Entypo (Plain Circles), Typicons (Lightweight, Rings)

 With my thanks for their work, I'm happy to attribute these fonts as follows.
 Most of these icons were resized so they fit in the Toolbar with the same apparent size, which is the only modification I did.